sveltejs/kit/documentation/docs/25-build-and-deploy/70-adapter-cloudflare-workers.md

 ### Testing Locally

-`platform.env` is only available in your build, for testing locally we can use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler).
-Once you have built your site you can run `wrangler dev`, ensure you have your [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) in your `wrangler.toml`.
+`platform.env` is only available in your build, for testing the build we can use [wrangler](https://developers.cloudflare.com/workers/cli-wrangler).
+Once you have built your site, run `wrangler dev`.
+Ensure you have your [bindings](https://developers.cloudflare.com/workers/wrangler/configuration/#bindings) in your `wrangler.toml`.
+Wrangler version 3 is recommended.

 ## Troubleshooting